 With every contact sport and boxing disciplines are no exceptions, it is important to consider the safety of the intimate parts of one’s body.
 Groin protectors provide the necessary protection not only during professional matches but also when training with a sparring partner.
-Besides boxing disciplines, groin protectors are also used in other sports, especially hockey, floorball, baseball, krav maga training or running, for extra comfort.
-Groin protectors are traditionally made from real or synthetic leather, plastic or metal.
-Together with head guards and boxing gloves, a groin protector should be a mandatory part of every boxer’s gear.
+Besides boxing disciplines, groin protectors are also used in other sports, especially hockey, floorball, baseball, Krav Maga training or running, for extra comfort.
+Groin protectors are traditionally made from cotton, real or synthetic leather, plastic, or metal.
+Together with head guards and boxing gloves, a groin protector should be a mandatory part of every fighter’s gear.

-The right groin protector should reliably protect the body against low punches and kicks below the belt.
-Groin protectors are worn either over one’s underwear or, especially in the case of compression shorts and boxer shorts, instead of underwear.
+The right groin protector should reliably protect the body against low blows like knees and kicks below the belt.
+Groin cups are worn either over one’s underwear or, especially in the case of compression shorts and boxer shorts, instead of underwear.
 They are available for both men and women.
-Men’s and women’s groin protectors are adapted to the body’s anatomy, and can easily be distinguished by their shape.
+Men’s and women’s groin protectors are adapted to the specific anatomy and can easily be distinguished by their shape.

 Everyone’s body is different and so everyone needs a different type of groin protector.
 Whether they are made of plastic or metal, synthetic leather or real leather, they all offer adequate protection for the intimate parts of the body.
 Here it is entirely down to personal preference and the amount of money you are willing to spend.
 The genitals are protected by compression shorts with a pocket for a groin protector; their principal advantage is that they are comfortable and easy to wear.
 A jockstrap, on the other hand, lets the wearer adjust the size and rightness to suit them.
 Complete protection is provided by groin protectors with a padded band across the abdomen, which, besides intimate parts, also protects the kidneys, liver and lower abdomen.